 As much as we love someone, they're never going to be perfect.
 There are also moments of joy in relationships.
-You and your partner will laugh together and have times that you'll treasure.
+You and your partner will laugh together and have times which you'll treasure.
 However, there are also times that will be hard.
 You'll cry, and it will be challenging to find ways to see eye to eye on some issues.

 When you're thinking negatively about your partner, the way you view them won't be objective, and it will be skewed.
 One of the jobs of your marriage coach is to teach you to let go of resentment and view your partner in a different, more positive light.
 Assume that they have good intentions.
 Both of you are pursuing coaching to better the relationship.

 Getting Emotional Tools

 You are responsible for your goals.
 The coach can't work toward the goals for you.
 They're there to keep you on track and make sure you remember why you came to coaching in the first place.
-Everyone gets off track sometimes, because coaching is not easy, but when you have a marriage expert helping you, you've got support there to keep you accountable for your behavior and actions.
+Everyone gets off track sometimes, because coaching is not always easy, but when you have a marriage expert helping you, you've got support there to keep you accountable for your behavior and actions.
 You can keep developing your tools and make your relationship stronger.

-When your marriage is in a crisis level state, you are seeking a mental health professional to guide you.
-You don't have to navigate your suffering relationship alone.
-It's essential to have a person who cares about both you and your partner.
-A coach wants your marriage to succeed.
-All three of you are there to make this relationship work.
+When your marriage is in a state of crisis, you can seek a mental health professional to guide you.
+You don't have to navigate your troubled relationship alone.
+It's helpful to have a person who cares about both you and your partner.
+A coach wants your marriage to succeed, and all three of you show up to make this relationship work.